 LatestMedical Team Update

-To date, the Americares Emergency Medical Teams have provided nearly 3,000 medical and more than 2,000 mental health consultations across seven locations.
+On January 29, the Bahamas Ministry of Health held a press conference highlighting the work Americares has done to date and announce the expansion of mobile health services in Abaco which have now been implemented.
+To date, the Americares Emergency Medical Teams have provided more than 4,300 medical and more than 2,600 mental health consultations across seven locations.
 With the positive impact of the health teams in affected communities, Americares is now viewed as a trusted partner to local residents in these outer islands.
+Medical teams have completed their work in two of the shelters.

-Americares has also hosted training for new Community Health Volunteers (CHVs).
-The training focused on basic health services, community mobilization techniques, and psychological first aid.
+Americares is also hosting training for new Community Health Volunteers (CHVs) in order to increase access to health and social services in the Abacos Islands.
+The training is focused on basic health services, community mobilization techniques, and psychological first aid.
 The community health volunteer project is seeing positive results, as the CHV’s continue to accompany community members to clinics, increasing the number of people served by our medical staff.

 Early Timeline After the Disaster